 |

-my parents on the Rangitoto.
-We left the Tilbury docks in London on
+with my parents on the Rangitoto.
+We left the Tilbury docks in

-August 20th?
-1966 and arrived in Wellington on September 22nd.
-It was
+London on August 20th?
+1966 and arrived in Wellington on September

-my travels I've lost any remaining souveniers of that memorable
+and in my travels I've lost any remaining souveniers of that

-voyage, and want to thank you all for the wealth of information that
+memorable voyage, and want to thank you all for the wealth of

-has been made available on this site, and would welcome emails from
+information that has been made available on this site, and would

-anyone that could help me locate any remaining artifacts from the
+welcome emails from anyone that could help me locate any remaining

 |